Overview

 Extended Distance Shooting

 Pushing your effective range to 25 yards and beyond.
-How your fundamentals must adapt at distance, and building the patience that long-range pistol shooting demands.
+How your fundamentals must adapt at distance, and building the discipline that long-range pistol shooting demands.

 Multiple Target Engagement